edbennett/flycheck-ifort/README.md

 Because of this, and because I haven't made it aware of the Windows `ifort` flags, it only works on Linux/Mac currently.

+Since `nagfor` doesn't or present store column number information at all, `nagfor`'s output is restricted to highlighting the entire affected line.
+NAG have logged this as a feature request.

 ## Installation

 1. Clone the repository to `~/.emacs.d/flycheck-ifort`